top of page

 Who should take this training?

 Whether you want to start a new career or hone your skills in Audio Description, our trainings offer a comprehensive base for all avenues of the industry.
-Past students have included participants from the National Parks Service, universities, filmmakers, interpreters, disability advocates, voice talent, as well as individuals in the field of Audio Description.
+Past students have included participants from the National Parks Service, universities, filmmakers, interpreters, disability advocates, those on the blindness spectrum, educators, theater staff, dancers, voice talent, as well as individuals working in, or just starting, Audio Description jobs.
+We meet each applicant where they are and celebrate differences in recognizing what each individual can bring to a class roster.

 What do I get out of this training?